 The Callback Interview

-If you are scheduling multiple callback interviews in the same city, the first firm with whom you schedule a callback usually becomes your “lead” firm for your trip.
+When attending in-person callbacks with employers who reimburse expenses and are in the same city, you may wish to schedule multiple callbacks during one visit.
+This scenario occurs most often when students attend callbacks with large firms after the Virtual Interview Program.
+To consolidate travel arrangements and reimbursements, these firms may work together to facilitate your trip.
+Typically, the first firm with whom you schedule a callback becomes the “lead” firm for your trip.
 The lead firm will assist with hotel and travel arrangements and will reimburse you.
 You will provide your lead firm with the names of the other firms that you visit during that trip, and the lead firm will seek reimbursement from them.

 Once you have scheduled a callback interview, you may wish to contact other employers to whom you have applied and/or had a screening interview.
 If you have accepted an in-person callback, inform them that you will be in their area and express interest in arranging a callback with them during that time.
 Should your callback be virtual, you may still reach out to other employers of interest to let them know that you have scheduled a callback and remain very interested in a callback with them.